pmiggs/Py-Maze_Pathfinder/README.md

 <h2>Description</h2>
 This was a major project I did during my undergraduate.
 It was the final test to get into one of the known research labs in my college (Physics).
-Essentially, I was an applicant to that research lab.<br/>
+Essentially, I was an applicant to that research lab and the problem reads as follows:<br/>
 <kbd>
 <img src="Py_Maze_Problem_Statement.png" width="410" height="410">
 </kbd>
 <br/>
 <br/>
 It was all fine and dandy until I saw we were limited to using NumPy and Matplotlib.
-I believe they were preventing us from specialized libraries to assess our core programming know-how and problem-solving capabilities.
+They were preventing us from using specialized libraries likely to assess our core programming know-how and problem-solving capabilities.

 <h2>Programming Proper (WIP)</h2>
-The instructions were clear.
-I needed to
+The instructions were clear:

-- load the image as an array of 0s and 1s
+- load the image as an array of 0s (walls) and 1s (spaces)
 - find at least two paths from start (top-left) to end (bottom-right)
 - output each path as a list of coordinates

 <p align="center">
 Launch the utility: <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>